swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 in `arm64-apple-darwin` and `x86_64-apple-darwin` subdirectories.

 `info.json` bundle manifests at the root of artifact bundles should specify `"type": "crossCompilationDestination"` for corresponding artifacts.
-Artifact identifiers in this manifest file uniquely identify a CC destination.
-`supportedTriples` property in `info.json` should contain build-time triples that a given destination supports.
-An optional `toolset` property may be supplied that specifies a toolset for the whole bundle, see [the corresponding section below](#toolsetjson-files) for more details.
+Artifact identifiers in this manifest file uniquely identify a CC destination, and `supportedTriples` property in `info.json` should contain build-time triples that a given destination supports.
 The rest of the properties of bundle manifests introduced in SE-0305 are preserved.

 Here's how `info.json` file could look like for `swift-5.8_ubuntu.artifactbundle` introduced in the example
 above: